WarutaShinken/fork-blockchain/README.md

-Taco is a cryptocurrency forked from Chia and uses the Proof of Space and Time consensus algorithm
+Fork is a cryptocurrency forked from Chia and uses the Proof of Space and Time consensus algorithm

 Discord Channel: https://discord.gg/xguteVCYHh